 Technical services represents fees paid for technology connectivity to the ASX clearing and settlement platform.
-Fees paid to access the CHESS platform have been allocated between cash market clearing and cash market settlement evenly.
+Fees paid to access the CHESS platform have been allocated between cash market clearing and cash market settlement on an equivalent basis.

-Notes to the Management Statement (continued)
+Notes to the Management Income Statement (continued)